This Corporate Governance Statement sets out the Credit Corporation Group’s key governance policies and practices.

 2. BOARD’S RELATIONSHIP WITH THE CHIEF EXECUTIVE OFFICER

 The Board confirms the duties and responsibilities of the CEO annually, and approves the Key Performance Indicators for the CEO, linked to the Group’s strategic goals as set by the Board.

 The CEO is responsible for the day-to-day management and operations of the Group’s businesses and reports to the Board on key operational and management issues, including both financial matters and material risk and compliance matters.

-The role of the Chair is set out in the Board Charter and includes:
+The role of the Chairman is set out in the Board Charter and includes:

-The performance of the Chair is reviewed every year by the Board as part of the annual Board Self-Assessment Process.
+The performance of the Chairman is reviewed every year by the Board as part of the annual Board Self- Assessment Process.
 The Board understands that Board leadership is key to having an effective Board that sets the direction of Credit Corporation and its subsidiaries, and discharges its fiduciary and other duties under the Companies Act and other laws.

 4. BOARD SKILLS AND COMPOSITION